llnl/smith/src/docs/sphinx/dev_guide/ubuntu_build.rst

 .. important::

-    Uberenv will override existing ``spack.yaml`` files.
+    Uberenv will override existing ``spack.yaml`` files in the current working directory.
 Now that we have made modifications, you should rename or move the file so they are not lost.
-For the rest of instruction, we will assume you renamed the file to ``ubuntu24.yaml``.
+For the rest of instruction, we will assume you renamed the file to
+    ``ubuntu24.yaml``.

+.. _ubuntu_tpl_build-label:

 -----------------------------------
 Build Serac's Third-party Libraries